teylie/teylie/README.md

 - ☕️ A collection of code snippets that are the digital equivalent of sipping a freshly brewed cup of coffee - short, delightful, and full of flavour.

 - 📖 Projects that mirror the joy of reading while raindrops dance on your window.
 Each project is a chapter of creativity, waiting to be explored.

-## 📚 My importants

-- I want to be able to make my own games in the future 😊

-- I want to roam across the globe, absorb wisdom from diverse individuals scattered around the planet, and let their experiences ignite the spark of inspiration within me.

-- Working on big projects and having fun 💜

-And don't forget, improving myself and working hard 😸